Gatoreviews/gtr-form-renderer/README.md

 ### Message

-This component will displau error or success messages for all API request (404, 500, 200, 422, etc...)
+This component will display error or success messages for all API request (404, 500, 200, 422, etc...)

 ## Validation